systematic-magic/AgingPubMed/research_papers_html.rst

 	- Check that all website addresses lead to valid page.

 12.8.
 Check that the following Latin terms are written in italics: *in vitro, in vivo, in situ, in silico*.
 Via, etc and et al should be formatted in :ref:`plain text<plain_text>`.
 For other Latin terms either italics or :ref:`plain text<plain_text>` is acceptable.
+(This applies to all text except References)

 12.9.
 Name of cities, countries, institutions, books and manuals should not be in italics.
+(This applies to all text except References)

 |